Dyalog/link/docs/API/Link.CaseCode.md

 `HelloWorld-41`

 #### Arguments
-`names` is a simple character vector or nested vector of character vectors giving the names of items for which to enable case codes.
+`names` is a simple character vector or nested vector of character vectors giving the names of items for which to generate case coded results.

 #### Result